wpbakery/vc-cake/README.md

 Contains two main parts: **Service, Module Scope**

 ## Service
 Globally accessible object that can be used by all modules in all scopes.
 Example: key generators, i18n functions, default settings for new elements, template for element.
+But serviss cann't be added by the

 ## Module
 Part of page(not always visible part of the page, but it has owen independent logic from all othe elements of the project), some modules can be coupled via modules API but it works via actions that works on events of requested module.